 Objectives Policies To maintain the village character of Blunsdon by managing development on the scale envisaged in the SBCLP 2026.
 In practical terms this will be limited to small scale low density developments over the plan period.
 P1 - Allocation of sites for housing P2 - Housing Developments on non-allocated sites To maintain areas of separation to protect the unique identity of Blunsdon and prevent coalescence with adjacent, existing and proposed urban areas such as the strategic allocated site at Kingsdown (SBCLP 2026 Policy NC5), while ensuring connectivity and integrated development.
 P3- Rural Buffers To benefit from the new sustainable links, rights of way and environmental enhancements to be delivered at the strategic allocated site of Kingsdown.
-The VDS character assessments (CA) should also be used to influence the future design of areas such as Kingsdown, for example CA7- Broadbush and CA8-Kingsdown Lane.
-P4- Early Community Engagement with Developers P5 - Preserving the design and character of Blunsdon Village To ensure the objectives above are achieved through collaborative solutions for infrastructure, public realm and road safety and to ensure that Blunsdon grows sustainably with regard to suitable community facilities P6 - Road Safety, traffic congestion and pollution P9 - Infrastructure Requirements and Funding for Community projects collaborative solutions for infrastructure, public realm and road safety and to ensure that Blunsdon grows sustainably with P9 - Infrastructure Requirements and Funding for Commu aspects of the vision for the BENP area to make it a place people
+The VDS character assessments (CA) should also be used to influence the future design of areas such as Kingsdown, for example CA7- Broadbush and CA8- Kingsdown Lane.
+P4- Early Community Engagement with Developers P5 - Preserving the design and character of Blunsdon Village To ensure the objectives above are achieved through collaborative solutions for infrastructure, public realm and road safety and to ensure that Blunsdon grows sustainably with regard to suitable community facilities P6 - Road Safety, traffic congestion and pollution P9 - Infrastructure Requirements and Funding for Community projects 4.1.
+The following policies are designed to support the overall aspects of the vision for the BENP area to make it a place peop ble